fmExcense/compositeurdigital.github.io/en/slideshow.md

 >*Note 3:* You can open any other content from a specific slide using the "link" feature.
 Please refer to the [Interactivity]  (interactive) section for further details.

-### Folder organization - single document type, alphabeticial order
+### Folder organization

-- Folder extension : `slideshow`
-- Supported extensions in the folder : `jpg`, `png`, `ppt`, `pptx`, `pdf`

-Example of folder organization :
+Example of folder organization for similar document types

 ![explorer slideshow img](img/explorer_slideshow_img.jpg)

-### Folder organization - multiple document type, forced sequence

-You can create a single slideshow with a combination of Powerpoint, PDF and image files.
+You can also create a single slideshow with a combination of Powerpoint, PDF and image files.
 Place all files in a folder using the `slideshow` extension.

 Example of folder organization :